cmac-duke/physical-computing/_docs/schedule/intro-to-git.md

 `new`

-From there, should now be able to start using github.
+From there, should now be able to start using GitHub.
 First we'll make a GitHub account

 <img src="{{ "/images/git/profile.png" | prepend: site.baseurl }}{{ img }}" alt="">